5 Best Steelhead Fishing Rigs That Guide Use

 The steelhead plunking rig when using baits

 This is a common steelhead plunking rig that works well for baits.
-Adjust line sizes based on desired depth, and the size of the steelhead in your area.
+Adjust line sizes based on the desired depth and the size of the steelhead in your area.

 This method which many anglers call Plunking is suitable for fishing in still waters such as lakes, ponds, and reservoirs.
 It will also work well in rivers.

-The bottom rig is most used in still water to target steelhead, salmon, trout, bass, carp, and catfish.
-The plunking rig is a steelhead and salmon rig for rivers, however, it can also be good for casting out into the river mouths and ocean.
+The bottom rig is most used in still water to target steelhead.
+The plunking rig is a steelhead rig for rivers or for casting out into the river mouths and ocean.

 Bobber doggin rig